Michal-Atlas/DawnStorm/system/index.md

 **Feint** - You give an ally a free Basic Maneuver against the same enemy or Kick the creature back attempting to make him stumbled or moving them

-**Defence/Armor/Parry/Dodge** - You roll against the enemies attack roll + your rank in this, if you succeed the hit is absorbed or parried and is counted as a miss, doesn't work against magical effects by default except Dodge
+**Defence/Armor/Parry/Dodge** - You roll against the enemy's attack roll + your rank in this, if you succeed the hit is absorbed or parried and is counted as a miss, doesn't work against magical effects by default except Dodge